Image ALT {ALT}

 An electrocardiogram (EKG or ECG) is a test that records the electrical activity of the heart.

 The heart works through electrical impulses.
 These signals control the rhythm and ensure that the heart muscle contracts properly to pump blood.
-An EKG shows how these signals travel through the heart and helps evaluate how the heart is functioning.
+An EKG shows how these signals travel through the heart and helps evaluate its function.

-• you have not had a heart check in a long time
+• Have not had a heart evaluation in a long time.

-• you feel more tired than usual without a clear reason
+• Feel unusually tired without a clear reason.

-• you have swelling in your legs by the end of the day
+• Notice swelling in your legs or ankles by the end of the day.

-• you experience dizziness or episodes of weakness
+• Experience dizziness, lightheadedness, or episodes of weakness.

 An EKG is performed in the office and usually takes about 10 to 15 minutes from start to finish.

-During the test, small adhesive electrodes are placed on the chest, arms, and legs to record the electrical activity of the heart.
+During the test, small adhesive electrodes are placed on the chest, arms, and legs to record the heart's electrical activity.
 The recording itself takes only a few minutes while you remain still.

 No special preparation is usually needed, and you can return to your normal activities after the test.